HaKePlan/ansible-home/README.md

 ansible-galaxy install -r requirements.yml
 ```

-This repo uses the site.yml as entrypoint for the playbooks:
+This repo uses the site.yml as entry point for the playbooks:

 ```
 ansible-playbook site.yml